nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

       ...
     ```

-   This label tells SPIRE to generate a certificate for the Ingress Controller Pod(s).
+   These labels tell NGINX Service Mesh to mutate the Ingress Controller Pod with the proper configuration in order to properly integrate with the mesh.